 The following fields are common to both Content and Area pages, but are not applicable to Home pages.

 The advanced options for a page are near the bottom.
 They are initially hidden or collapsed, so they must first be expanded:

 The landscape image spreads on the top of your page.
+Allows you to customize the main header photo at the top of your screen.
+You can select from our gallery of images, or upload your own custom image to represent the area you are trying to target.
 There are various selections you can choose to do.

 You can add a custom capture form to a page if you attach ?view to the page's URL or if you select the Require Capture option on the page.